srivatsanhari/bee-docs/docs/installation/connectivity.md

 way! 🐝 🐝 🐝 🐝 🐝

 :::info
-To ensure your Bee has the best chance of particpating in the swarm, you must ensure your Bee is able to handle **both incoming and outgoing connections from the global Internet to its p2p port (`1634` by default)**.
-See below for a detailed guide on how to make sure this is the case, or for the 1337: check your `http://localhost:1635/addresses` to see which public ip and port libp2p is advertising and verify its connectivity to the rest of the Internet!
+To ensure your Bee has the best chance of participating in the swarm, you must ensure your Bee is able to handle **both incoming and outgoing connections from the global Internet to its p2p port (`1634` by default)**.
+See below for a detailed guide on how to make sure this is the case, or for the 1337: check your `http://localhost:1635/addresses` to see which public IP and port libp2p is advertising and verify its connectivity to the rest of the Internet!
 You may need to alter your Bee nodes `nat-addr` configuration. 🤓